arturbac/fixed_math/docs/index.md

 ### Multiplication

+See our [full documentation of division](multiplication.md) for more details.

 - `auto fixed_multiply(supported_type1 lh, supported_type2 rh) noexcept`: Returns the result of the multiplication of two arguments.
 - `auto operator *(supported_type1 lh, supported_type2 rh) noexcept`: Operator overload for multiplication.
 - `fixed_t & operator *=(fixed_t &lh, supported_type rh) noexcept`: Multiplication assignment.

 ### Division

+See our [full documentation of division](division.md) for more details.

 - `auto fixed_division(supported_type1 lh, supported_type2 rh) noexcept`: Returns the result of the division of two arguments.
 - `auto operator /(supported_type1 lh, supported_type2 rh) noexcept`: Operator overload for division.